YSayaovong/Manufacturing-Scrap-Rate-Analytics/README.md

-# Scrap Rate Analytics — Manufacturing Case Study (Python + SQL + CSV)
+# 🏭 Scrap Rate Analytics — Manufacturing Cost Reduction Case Study (Python + SQL + CSV)

-This project delivers a full analytical system for understanding **manufacturing scrap behavior** across production lines, defect types, and daily operations.
-It transforms raw factory data into actionable KPIs, trend visuals, and defect insights for continuous improvement and operational decision-making.
+This project delivers a complete analytical system designed to **reduce scrap cost**, expose financial waste, and help production teams make data-backed decisions.
+Using Python, SQL, and structured CSV workflows, it transforms raw factory scrap data into **dollar-impact insights** that drive measurable savings.

 ---

-## 📌 Business Problem
+## 💸 Business Problem — Scrap Is Quietly Killing Margin
-Manufacturing teams constantly fight rising scrap costs.
-Without clean data and consistent metrics, it’s impossible to know:
+In manufacturing, scrap doesn’t just hurt quality — it destroys profit.

+Without structured analytics, plants struggle to answer financially critical questions:

-- Which production lines are underperforming
+- Which production lines generate the **highest cost of scrap**?
-- Which defects drive the majority of scrap
+- Which defects waste the most **material dollars**?
-- When scrap spikes and why
+- When does scrap cost spike, and what causes it?
-- Whether improvements are effective

-This project solves that problem by building a transparent, automated scrap-tracking analytics engine.
+- Are improvement projects actually **saving money** or just shifting problems around?

+This project provides the visibility needed to translate daily scrap losses into controlled, optimized operations.

 ---

-## 🔍 What This Project Does
+## 🔍 What This Project Does (Cost-Focused)

-- Converts raw scrap + production records into structured datasets
+- Cleans raw scrap + production CSV files into consistent datasets
-- Calculates core KPIs: **scrap rate %, scrap quantity, defect Pareto, line performance**
+- Calculates operational + financial KPIs:
+  - **Scrap Cost**
+  - **Scrap Rate %**
+  - **Cost by Defect Category**
+  - **Cost by Production Line**
+  - **Unit Cost Lost**
+  - **Daily Financial Variance**
-- Flags trends, outliers, and root-cause patterns
+- Detects trends, spikes, and repeatable defect patterns
-- Produces static PNG charts ideal for GitHub, presentations, or factory meetings
+- Generates static PNG visuals for engineering reviews, CI meetings, and supervisor reports
-- Provides a clean analytical model ready for:
+- Builds a repeatable analytical model ready for:
-  - Dashboards
-  - Continuous improvement (CI)
   - Daily production meetings
-  - Lean manufacturing reviews
+  - Lean manufacturing initiatives

-Supports both **CSV workflows** and **database pipelines**.
+  - CAPA validation
+  - Monthly cost-reduction reviews

+All data is synthetic and created for safe portfolio demonstration.

 ---

-## 📈 Business Value
+## 💰 Business Value — Direct Cost Savings

-- Removes operational blind spots by centralizing scrap metrics
+This analytics engine helps manufacturing teams understand **where money is being lost and how to stop it**.

+- Identifies the top scrap cost drivers in minutes
+- Exposes high-cost defects that hide behind small scrap quantities
-- Shows where scrap is rising across the factory
+- Shows which production lines consistently lose the most money
-- Highlights the highest-impact defect categories through Pareto analysis
-- Strengthens reporting consistency by automating KPI calculations
-- Improves engineering and supervisor decision-making with clear visuals
+- Strengthens monthly budgeting and cost reduction programs
-- Supports Lean/CI teams with real metrics, not gut feeling
+- Supports Lean/CI teams with measurable, financial KPIs
+- Replaces reactive problem-solving with proactive cost control

+It finally answers the most important operational question:

+**“Where is our money going every single day?”**

 ---

 ## 📸 Included Visual Outputs

-### 📈 Scrap Rate Trend
+### 📈 Scrap Rate Trend (Cost Impact)
-Visualizes daily scrap performance and highlights spikes or process drift.
+Shows daily scrap performance and high-cost spike days.

 ![Scrap Rate Trend](outputs/img/scrap_rate_trend.png)

+---

-### 🧰 Defect Pareto
+### 💵 Defect Pareto — Scrap Cost by Defect
-Shows which defects contribute the most to total scrap loss.
+Reveals which defects drain the most money.

 ![Defect Pareto](outputs/img/pareto_defects.png)

+---

-### 🏭 Scrap Rate by Production Line
+### 🏭 Scrap Cost by Production Line
-Compares scrap behavior across production lines.
+Highlights the production lines with the highest financial waste.

 ![Scrap by Line](outputs/img/scrap_by_line.png)

+---

-### 🔍 Outlier Detection (Production vs Scrap)
+### 🔍 Outlier Detection — High-Cost Days
-Identifies unusual days that may indicate equipment issues or operator errors.
+Identifies abnormal days that may reflect poor setup, misfeeds, material issues, or operator errors.

 ![Outlier Scan](outputs/img/outliers.png)

 ---

-All data used in this project is synthetic and created solely for portfolio demonstration.
+## ✅ Summary
+This project shows how manufacturing teams can leverage Python and SQL to reduce scrap cost, improve operational efficiency, and protect profit margins.
+It connects the shop floor to the financial statement—turning operational waste into measurable savings.